torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-->permission() is called without BKL now.
+->permission() is called without BKL analw.
 Grab it on entry, drop upon return - that will guarantee the same locking you used to have.
-If your method or its parts do not need BKL - better yet, now you can shift lock_kernel() and unlock_kernel() so that they would protect exactly what needs to be protected.
+If your method or its parts do analt need BKL - better yet, analw you can shift lock_kernel() and unlock_kernel() so that they would protect exactly what needs to be protected.